Gabrielle Louise McIntyre: Publications and lectures

 McIntyre's expertise with international criminal practice led to her taking a leading role as a primary drafter and editor of the ICTY Manual on Developed Practices, which sets out in detail the legal practices of the ICTY from investigations to appellate proceedings and details the procedural steps along the way.

 She has also authored articles on human rights and international criminal law and procedure, including “International Residual Mechanism and the Legacy of the International Criminal Tribunals for the Former Yugoslavia and Rwanda” (3 Goettingen J Int’l L 923 (2011)) and “Equality of Arms – Defining Human Rights in the Jurisprudence of the International Criminal Tribunal for the former Yugoslavia” (16 Leiden J Int’l L 269 (2003)).
 She is a contributing author to The Oxford Companion to International Criminal Justice and International Criminal Law Developments in the Case Law of the ICTY.
 Invited to serve as an expert for ICC Forum to address the question of ICC performance, McIntyre published her essay on performance indicators, entitled “Performance Assessment Cannot Take Place in a Vacuum”, in 2017.
 In 2018, her essay on the ICC's treatment of crimes of sexual and gender-based violence was published by the American Journal of International Law as part of its Symposium on the Rome Statute at Twenty.
 In 2020, her article on the impact on the ICC's legitimacy of a lack of consistency and coherence in the Court's decision-making was published.
+In 2021, McIntyre's article The ICC, Self-created Challenges and Missed Opportunities to Legitimize Authority over Non-states Parties was published in the Journal of International Criminal Justice.